 We, Max Smart Limited, a company wholly owned by Mr. Richard Qiangdong Liu, our founder, chairman and chief executive officer, Tiger Global entities, the Hillhouse Vehicle, certain DST Global funds and Best Alliance International Holdings Limited have agreed with the underwriters not to sell or transfer any ordinary shares or securities convertible into, exchangeable for, exercisable for, or repayable with ordinary shares, for 90 days after the date of this prospectus without first obtaining the written consent of the representatives of the underwriters.
-In addition, Huang River Investment Limited, a company wholly owned by Tencent Holdings Limited, will continue to be subject to the lock-up obligations in connection with its investment in our company pursuant to which it has agreed not to sell or transfer any of our shares it holds during the three-year period commencing from March 10, 2014, subject to limited exceptions.
+In addition, Huang River Investment Limited, a company wholly owned by Tencent, will continue to be subject to the lock-up obligations in connection with its investment in our company pursuant to which it has agreed not to sell or transfer any of our shares it holds as of the date of this prospectus during the three-year period commencing from March 10, 2014, subject to limited exceptions.

-As a result of the foregoing, our top six shareholders have entered into lock-up agreements, with 1,802,438,850 ordinary shares (excluding such shares specifically carved out as set forth below) subject to the restrictions described in this section (subject to limited exceptions), representing 65.2% of our total issued and outstanding shares prior to the completion of this offering.
+As a result of the foregoing, our top six shareholders have entered into lock-up agreements, with 1,797,888,850 ordinary shares (excluding such shares specifically carved out as set forth below), in the form of ADSs or otherwise, subject to the restrictions described in this section (subject to limited exceptions), representing 65.1% of our total issued and outstanding shares prior to the completion of this offering.